Elethom/homebridge-gree-heatercooler-v2/README.md

 }
 ```

+### Params

+* `accessory`: Accessory name to load.
+Not compatible with other plugins with the same name.
+* `address`: Local IP address of the AC unit.
+It has to be connected to local network before using this plugin.
+* `model`, `name`, `serialNumber`: Information of the AC unit.
+Does not affect functions.
+* `minimumTargetTemperature`, `maximumTargetTemperature`: (in °C) Range of target temperature supported by the AC unit.
+May vary depending on your model.
+* `fakeSensor`: (true | false) For those models without built-in temperature sensor.
+This option enables a fake sensor using target temperature as current.
+Use of this option disables detection of whether AC is actively heating/cooling or being idle at target temperature.
+* `sensorOffset`: (0 or 40) Some models have an offset of 40 on temperature sensor to avoid negative values.
+If the temperature shown is abnormally high, set it to `40`.
+* `updateInterval`: (in ms) Interval for refreshing current status of the AC unit.
+* `retryInterval`: (in ms) Retry interval when connnection fails.

 ## License

 This project is released under the terms and conditions of the [GPL license](https://www.gnu.org/licenses/#GPL).
 See [LICENSE](/LICENSE) for details.